BOTTLE, Buncheong ware with peony design, Joseon Dynasty(1392–1897CE)

 Numerous product photos are available for you to examine the details and condition.
 Should you have any questions, please do not hesitate to contact us.

-These values would eventually cross the sea and take root deeply in Japan.
-In the world of chanoyu (the Japanese Way of Tea), Joseon white porcelain and buncheong ware had already begun to be used by the late Momoyama period.
-Their modest and quiet character offered a contrast to the stately grandeur of Chinese imports.
-The aesthetic sensibility of “listening to what is unsaid” in tea culture resonated with the silence and imperfection held by Joseon vessels, nurturing a gaze that would eventually find form in the spirit of wabi-sabi.
+These values eventually crossed the sea and took deep root in Japan.
+In the world of chanoyu in particular, Joseon white porcelain and buncheong ware were already being used by the Momoyama period.
+Their simple, quiet character—different from the solemn grandeur of Chinese karamono—came to be embraced.
+The tea aesthetic of “clearing the mind before what does not speak” resonated deeply with the silence and imperfection held in Joseon vessels, nurturing a gaze that found in them the spirit of wabi-sabi.

-In modern times, thinkers of the Mingei movement such as Yanagi Sōetsu and Kawai Kanjirō discovered in Joseon crafts “a power that purifies” and “a form of life as it ought to be.”
-In an age when traditional crafts were being forgotten, these objects were not viewed merely as antiques but as expressions of a way of being—welcomed with profound respect and empathy.
+With the arrival of the modern era, thinkers of the Mingei movement such as Yanagi Sōetsu and Kawai Kanjirō found in Joseon vessels “the power to purify a person” and “a form of life as it ought to be.”
+At a time when craft was being forgotten, these objects were welcomed not merely as old vessels but, with profound sympathy and respect, as presences reflecting a way of living itself.

 Choose options